dagiteferi/ai-portfolio-platform/Docs/frontend_documentation.md

 # AI Portfolio Chatbot Frontend Documentation: Comprehensive Guide

 Welcome to the comprehensive frontend documentation for the AI Portfolio Chatbot!
-This document is designed to provide a deep, end-to-end understanding of the project's user interface, its architecture, core components, and how it interacts with the backend to deliver an intelligent and engaging experience.
+This document provides a deep, end-to-end understanding of the project's user interface, its architecture, core components, and how it interacts with the backend to deliver an intelligent and engaging experience.

-This guide will equip you to confidently discuss, debug, extend, and contribute to the codebase, ensuring a high standard of quality and maintainability.
+This guide equips you to confidently discuss, debug, extend, and contribute to the codebase, ensuring a high standard of quality and maintainability.

 ## Table of Contents